Oxfordshire Guardian

 The Oxfordshire Guardian Group was a collection of six free newspapers distributed throughout Oxfordshire in England.
-Launched in July 2011 the papers circulation in Oxfordshire include editions for Witney & Carterton, Oxford City, Abingdon, Didcot, Wallingford and Wantage & Grove.
+Launched in July 2011 the papers circulation in Oxfordshire included editions for Witney & Carterton, Oxford City, Abingdon, Didcot, Wallingford and Wantage & Grove.
 The paper was published by independent publisher Taylor Newspapers and was a sister publication to the Basingstoke, Thatcham & Newbury Observer group of newspapers.
 The Oxfordshire Guardian claimed to be the highest circulation newspaper in Oxfordshire.

 The newspapers closed in May 2018.